EconomyLens.com

 Related

-By intervening in the currency market, the government aims to gradually reduce the gap between the official dollar rate and the black market rate, according to the Ecoanalitica firm.
+By intervening in the currency market, the government aims to gradually reduce the gap between the official dollar rate and the black market rate, the Ecoanalitica firm said.
 Before the US capture of longtime leader Nicolas Maduro in a bombing raid on Caracas on January 3, Venezuela had been forced to offer huge discounts on its crude to circumvent the US oil embargo.
 The biggest customer for its crude was China.
 Washington began clamping down on those sales in December by seizing tankers carrying sanctioned Venezuelan crude.

 © 2024 AFP